rtlabs-com/p-net/doc/implementation_details.rst

 ``pf_lldp_get_chassis_id ()`` and ``min_device_interval``.

 Avoid to start pointer names with ``p_``.
-It can be useful in some special situations but we will gradually remove those names from the p-net stack.
+It can be useful in some special situations but we will gradually remove those names from the P-Net stack.

 For error handling, the use of ``goto`` is acceptable.